lynx-x-ray-observatory/soxs/doc/source/users_guide/index.rst

 SOXS Users' Guide
 =================

-This section documents the Python interface to SOXS.
+This section documents the capabilities of SOXS and its Python interface.

 .. toctree::
    :maxdepth: 1